How Much Does Website Hosting Cost in 2022?

 Though WordPress is known for its blogging capabilities, many people utilize a WordPress website for various purposes.
 For example, you can create an online store, a membership platform, or an eLearning site with WordPress.

 - Automatic software updates

 - A dedicated expert team for solving WordPress-related issues

-- You have to use WordPress to build all your websites on the same hosting plan
+- You have to use WordPress to build all your websites on the same web hosting plan

-The average WordPress web hosting plan is slightly more expensive than a shared hosting one.
-Hostinger offers WordPress web hosting services from $1.99/month to $11.59/month.
+Hostinger offers WordPress hosting solutions from $1.99/month to $11.59/month.
 More expensive plans include additional add-ons, such as premium plugins and daily backups.

 VPS Web Hosting

 Virtual private server (VPS) hosting is the perfect solution for websites that experience higher traffic spikes.

 A VPS hosting plan will host multiple websites as each client gets its own dedicated space and resources.
 As a result, what you do with the website won’t affect other clients and vice versa.

 It’s also the go-to pick for technical users who want complete control over their server environment.
 Most VPS hosting providers provide full root access, allowing you to install your own software and operating systems.